Back to: ASP.NET Core Tutorials For Beginners and Professionals

 { "Logging": { "LogLevel": { "Default": "Information", "Microsoft.AspNetCore": "Warning" } }, "AllowedHosts": "*", "ConnectionStrings": { "EFCoreDBConnection": "Server=LAPTOP-6P5NK25R\\SQLSERVER2022DEV;Database=EFCoreMVCDB;Trusted_Connection=True;TrustServerCertificate=True;" } }

-Then we registered the connection string and DbContext class to use the connection string in the program class and we have set the Employees Controller Index action method as the default route as follows:
+Then we registered the connection string and DbContext class to use the connection string in the program class, and we have set the Employees Controller Index action method as the default route as follows:

 using CRUDinCoreMVC.Models; using Microsoft.EntityFrameworkCore; namespace CRUDinCoreMVC { public class Program { public static void Main(string[] args) { var builder = WebApplication.CreateBuilder(args); //Configure the ConnectionString and DbContext class builder.Services.AddDbContext<EFCoreDbContext>(options => { options.UseSqlServer(builder.Configuration.GetConnectionString("EFCoreDBConnection")); }); // Add services to the container. builder.Services.AddControllersWithViews(); var app = builder.Build(); // Configure the HTTP request pipeline. if (!app.Environment.IsDevelopment()) { app.UseExceptionHandler("/Home/Error"); // The default HSTS value is 30 days.
 You may want to change this for production scenarios, see https://aka.ms/aspnetcore-hsts. app.UseHsts(); } app.UseHttpsRedirection(); app.UseStaticFiles(); app.UseRouting(); app.UseAuthorization(); app.MapControllerRoute( name: "default", pattern: "{controller=Employees}/{action=Index}/{id?}"); app.Run(); } } }

 Then we created the Employees and Departments controller using MVC Controller with views, using Entity Framework template.
-Then we modified some of the actions and views of the Employees Controller.
+Then, we modified some of the actions and views of the Employees Controller.

 Create Repository Interfaces

-Define interfaces for your repositories.
-These interfaces declare the operations you can perform on the entities.
+A repository interface typically includes methods covering basic CRUD operations (Create, Read, Update, Delete).
+That means these interfaces declare the operations you can perform on the entities.
 A repository typically does at least five operations as follows:

 - Selecting all records from a table